clickfix-wiki/clickfix-wiki.github.io/README.md

 1. Run `node add-technique.js` to create a new technique interactively
 2. Or manually create a new YAML file in the `techniques/` directory
-3. Follow the established format
+3. Follow the established format (see `yaml-quick-reference.md` for details)
 4. Submit a pull request

 The HTML pages will be generated automatically during the GitHub Actions build process.